 5. Pre-cook the filling.
 Bring a large skillet to medium heat.
 Add the apple mixture and stir for 5 minutes until just softened.

 6. Assemble the pie.
 Remove the second pie crust and the pie pan from the fridge.
 Roll out the second pie crust to 12 inches wide.
-Transfer the pie filling to the pie pan and shake once to help them spread evenly.
+Transfer the pie filling to the pie pan and shake the pan to help the filling spread evenly.
 Place the top pie crust over the top.
 Use a sharp knife (or scissors) to trim the excess dough around the edges, then fold the edges under and press to seal, rotating as you go and crimping with your fingers.
 Then, with your knife, slice 5 vents into the pie, from the middle outward like a star.

 7. Brush with an egg wash.
 Whisk the egg with a tablespoon of water or milk.
 Brush it over the top of the crust and sprinkle with coarse sugar.